DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup

 \section{Experiments and Results}

-We now perform simulation studies and compare DANSE vis-\`a-vis a few other Bayesian methods, such as model-based KF, EKF, UKF, and the hybrid method KalmanNet.
+We now perform simulation studies and compare DANSE vis-\`a-vis a few other Bayesian methods, such as model-based KF, EKF, UKF, {a data-driven DMM} and the hybrid method KalmanNet.
 We use unsupervised KalmanNet \cite{revach2022unsupervised} to have a fair comparison with DANSE.
-The five methods that we compare experimentally have the following properties. \begin{enumerate} \item KF - Knows the linear process model.
-Optimum for a linear process model. {Knows the measurement system \eqref{eq:measurement}.} \item EKF - Knows the linearized form of the nonlinear process model based on a first-order Taylor series expansion. {Knows the measurement system.} \item UKF - Knows the nonlinear process model, and uses numerical techniques such as sigma-point methods. {Knows the measurement system.} \item Unsupervised KalmanNet - Knows the linearized form of a nonlinear process model, like EKF, but does not need to know the process noise. {Knows the measurement system, but does not use the measurement noise statistics.
-Uses an unlabelled training dataset $\mathcal{D}$.} \item DANSE - {Does not know the process model.
+The {six} methods that we compare experimentally have the following properties. \begin{enumerate} \item KF - Knows the linear process model.
+Optimum for a linear process model. {Knows the measurement system \eqref{eq:measurement}.} \item EKF - Knows the linearized form of the nonlinear process model based on a first-order Taylor series expansion. {Knows the measurement system.} \item UKF - Knows the nonlinear process model, and uses numerical techniques such as sigma-point methods. {Knows the measurement system.} \item Unsupervised KalmanNet - Knows the process model and uses a linearized form of a nonlinear process model, like EKF, but does not need to know the process noise.
+It knows the measurement system, but does not use the measurement noise statistics.
+It uses unsupervised learning and the unlabelled training dataset $\mathcal{D}$ {as defined in \eqref{eq:dataset_Def}}. \item {DMM-SE - Here we used the DMM method proposed in \cite{krishnan2017structured} to suit causal Bayesian state estimation with the known measurement system \eqref{eq:measurement}.
+We refer to this method as DMM for Bayesian state estimation (DMM-SE).
+It has a high connection with the DMM (ST-L) that operates with a `forward' (filtering) inference model structure / utilizing `left' information.
+It uses unsupervised learning and the unlabelled training dataset $\mathcal{D}$.
+It does not know the process model but assumes that it is Markovian.
+It knows the measurement system.
+The derivation of the optimization problem of DMM-SE is not shown for brevity.} \item DANSE - {Does not know the process model.